gi-no/blog_mean_stack/article2.md

 #### Test
 Now, all authentication feature is implemented, let's test it.

 If you post without Login, you are redirected to Sign Up page.
-Posted message contains username.
+Posted message contains the username.
 You can only delete your message (using cross("x") button).

 [f:id:paiza:20150706135436p:plain]

 <div id="edit_css"></div>
 Edit CSS
 ============
-Current message list have no decoration.
+Current message list has no decoration.
 Add CSS to decorate message.

 #### CSSARROW
 Choose arrow CSS from http://cssarrowplease.com .
 Just choose favorite style and append it to main.scss.